Wong Tai Sin District: Demographics

+Detailed statistics on fertility rates, mortality rates and life expectancy for this district are not publicly available.
+The Hong Kong Census and Statistics Department publishes this information primarily at a territory-wide or city-wide scale rather than for individual districts.
+As a result, analysis of population dynamics at a district level must rely on available data.
+Statistics indicate that Hong Kong has experienced low fertility rates, increasing life expectancy and population aging in recent decades, trends that influence the demographic profile of Wong Tai Sin District.

 Religion

 The district derives its name from the Wong Tai Sin Temple, dedicated to Wong Tai Sin, which is located there.
 The district is also the location of the Chi Lin Nunnery, built in the Tang dynasty style, a popular tourist attraction.

 Education

 Schools in Wong Tai Sin District include: